roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Well, tread lightly.
 She's in a bad mood."
 Carrie said.
 "I gotta go, but, are we still meeting up on Saturday... to, uh, study?"

  "Yeah, definitely."
 I replied.
 "To study."
 I said with a smile.
 She blanched, looked at her feet, turned and walked out into the hallway.
 I turned to face the desk where Ms. Graham was sitting, talking to one of her students, this pompous, booksmart guy named Evan.
-Report_Story #3